jamessnelson/Initiative-Tracker/README.md

-This is a readme.
-Yay!
+This is going to be a sweet initiative tracker.
-And these are changes.